kitzberger/songs/Little Did I Know.md

 	for i'm convinced your kittens are master pupperteers F Am G C
 	the two of us won't happen in a million years
+	F Am G C
+	the two of us won't happen in a million years

 ## Verse